The Best New Years Traditions in the South

 Southern New Year's Eve is all about creating an unforgettable experience filled with good food, good company, and a touch of luck.
 Many choose to start the evening by gathering at downtown Roswell to enjoy a special New Year's Eve meal, often inspired by Southern comfort foods with a celebratory twist.

 After dinner, the night often continues at lively bars in Roswell like The Mill, where friends and family can dance, listen to live music, and raise a glass to the new year.
 Many Southern families and friends gather at midnight to share the "midnight kiss," a tradition said to bring good fortune in love.
-For others, the festivities include watching the Atlanta “Peach Drop,” Georgia’s famous version of the New Year’s Eve ball drop, and ringing in the New Year surrounded by loved ones.
+For others, the festivities include watching the Atlanta “Peach Drop,” Georgia’s famous version of the New Year’s Eve ball drop and ringing in the New Year surrounded by loved ones.

 Good Luck Traditions for New Year’s Eve